A new engineering theory describing oblique free surface impact by flexible plates: Additional FSI investigations into oblique slamming impact

 \subsection{The effect of U/W ratios and plate flexural rigidity}

 Motivated by the validation results from the first set of FSI validation tests, the influence of U/W ratios on plates in relation to their rigidities is now examined.
-We prescribe slamming conditions $W_n = 1.386$ and $U/W = 8.33, 6.28, 5.50,$ and $4.50$ on aluminum plates with thickness 0.00675~m, 0.00715~m, and 0.00755~m, respectively.
-Although the cases of 0.00795~m and 0.0127~m thick plates appear insensitive to $U/W$ ratio, we observed that higher $U/W$ ratio yields to higher deformation on the 0.00635~m thick plate.
+We prescribe slamming conditions $W_n = 1.386$~m/s and $U/W = 8.33, 6.28, 5.50,$ and $4.50$ on aluminum plates with thickness 0.00675~m, 0.00715~m, and 0.00755~m, respectively.
+Although the cases of 0.00795~m and 0.0127~m thick plates appear insensitive to $U/W$ ratio, we observed that higher $U/W$ ratio yields higher deformations on the 0.00635~m thick plate.
 The plate deflection and normal impact force of the 0.00675~m, 0.00715~m, and 0.00755~m thick plates are presented in Figure \ref{app_Wn1p386}.
 In the figures, we observed that the deformation discrepancy between $U/W$ increases with decreasing plate thickness.
 While the deviation between impact force seems insignificant in each of the plates, it appears that the thicker plate precipitates a steeper force unloading.

 The plate deformation as a function of flexural rigidity for all six plates (three from FSI validation test and three from current modeling) is presented in Figure \ref{rigidity_disp}.
 The flexural rigidity of each plate is computed following Equation \ref{flexural}, and used in the plots of Figure \ref{rigidity_disp}, where an inverse relationship between plate deflection and flexural rigidity is observed, as expected.
 The relationship can be divided into two regions, demarcated by a flexural rigidity of 3200 $Pa\cdot m^3$.
-Within Region A (\textit{i.e.} flexural rigidity $\leq$ 3200 $Pa\cdot m^3$), plate deformation appears to decrease quadratically with increasing flexural rigidity.
-On the other hand, within Region B (\textit{i.e.} flexural rigidity $>$ 3200 $Pa\cdot m^3$), plate deformation appears to decrease linearly with increasing flexural rigidity.
+Within Region A (\textit{i.e.,} flexural rigidity $\leq$ 3200 $Pa\cdot m^3$), plate deformation appears to decrease quadratically with increasing flexural rigidity.
+On the other hand, within Region B (\textit{i.e.,} flexural rigidity $>$ 3200 $Pa\cdot m^3$), plate deformation appears to decrease approximately linearly with increasing flexural rigidity.
 Moreover, the influence of $U/W$ is negligible in Region B, while visible differences in deflection are observed in Region A, between various $U/W$ (the influence of $U/W$ is more prominent with smaller flexural rigidity).
+Note that the threshold 3200 $Pa\cdot m^3$ is purely phenomenological, based on the flexible plate geometry in the present work.
+More extensive studies are needed to identify a general threshold for differentiating the linear and nonlinear region in the deformation vs flexural rigidity relation.